AeloveRim/TahrovinGrit/README.md

 - Various other small additions : Immersive Bend Will, Perception, NPCs react to Necromancy/Invisibility.

 ## Playing a warrior
 The main change you will notice as a warrior is that vanilla blocking has been removed entirely in favor of Pseudo-physical parry.
 To block with a shield, you no longer simply have to hold the shield in front of you.
 You must intercept the enemy's attack with it, while holding the trigger button on the hand holding the shield.
 If you have a timed-block perk, you can trigger it by pressing the trigger to block at the moment of impact.
-Weapons no longer block at all, and can only use the Pseudo-physical parry system by intercepting the enemy's attack.
-By moving the weapon or shield fast enough as you parry or block, you may stagger the enemy.
+Weapons no longer block at all, they can only use the Pseudo-physical parry system by intercepting the enemy's attack.
+By moving the weapon or shield fast enough as you parry or block, you may even stagger the enemy.
 Both blocking and parrying will cost Stamina instead of Health.
 If you are out of Stamina, weapon parrying becomes impossible and shield blocking starts to use Health instead.

 You will also be able to block and parry arrows and spell projectiles by intercepting them physically.
 While holding trigger, projectiles will be slowed at the cost of a bit of magicka, making that process easier.